Explore

 Amenities: Showers, toilets, potable water, campfire, pet-friendly (on leash), farm shop

 Winners of the Hipcamp 2024 Newcomer Awards, this property is home to friendly Murray Grey cattle and Dorper sheep that graze the grassy fields.
+The property is just off the Brookton Highway, and its six large campsites are set in a valley, where a creek flows all year round.
 Tents, swags, camper trailers, caravans, and other RV vehicles are all welcome.
-Everything is 2WD two-wheel drive accessible, although if heavy rains have fallen ahead of your stay, it’s worth checking the situation with the hosts.
-The property is just off the Brookton Highway and its six large campsites are set in a valley, where a creek flows all year round.
+Everything is accessible by 2WD, but if heavy rains have fallen before your arrival, it’s worth checking the situation with the hosts.

-Enjoy country views and breathe in pristine air as you wander through rocky outcrops and pastured paddocks, or to the farm shop, where you’ll find homemade beanies, soaps, eggs and those camping essentials: firewood and marshmallows.
+Enjoy country views and breathe in the crisp air as you wander through rocky outcrops and pastured paddocks, or to the farm shop, where you’ll find homemade beanies, soaps, eggs and those camping essentials: firewood and marshmallows.
 Bookings are essential, made privately or via HipCamp.

 Distance from Perth: 87km, 80mins